 The Trustees are the Charity Board, which is the ultimate governing body.
 The minimum number of Trustees is three, which must include the Chairman and Secretary.
-New Trustees are appointed at the Annual General Meeting and retire by rotation.
+New Trustees are appointed at the Annual General Meeting (or co-opted by the Trustees to fill a vacancy during the year, and considered for re-appointment at the next Annual General Meeting) and retire by rotation.
 On appointment, they receive all background information required to carry out their role.
 One third (or the number nearest one third) must retire at each Annual General Meeting although Trustees may stand for re-appointment.